Why Building Automation is Not as Smart as You Think

 Machine learning can use dynamic pattern recognition to convert otherwise overwhelming amount of data from thousands of data streams into specific, actionable insights.
 Coupled with more intuitive visualizations than BMS are designed to provide, operators can gain real transparency into the effects of their daily decisions, fight performance degradation and achieve peak performance.

 By decentralizing data and human decision making, a significantly more robust building system can be implemented.
-This supplemental CRE submetering platform focused entirely on optimization ensures that the greatest costs of equipment - ongoing operating costs - are as low as possible for the equipment lifespan.
+This supplemental smart building automation focused entirely on optimization ensures that the greatest costs of equipment - ongoing operating costs - are as low as possible for the equipment lifespan.
 Humans still have to perform functions that machines cannot.
 For the foreseeable future, it will be up to the on-site operator to implement the suggested adjustments and fix the malfunctions identified by machines.

 As buildings become smarter and more complex (as if they weren't already complex), it is important that we don’t just put a new paint job on a car that desperately needs a new engine.
 We should keep in mind that automation alone is not intelligence, it is simply a tool.
 The real intelligence lies in our ability to collect these diverse data sets, leverage machine learning to discover patterns that would otherwise be impossible to discover, and visualize the results in a way that humans can understand and act upon.